 • Sweet gherkin pickles – While many recipes call for sweet pickle relish, using jarred gherkins are a little sweeter, crisper, and the pickle juice flavors the dressing instead of vinegar.

-• Celery seed – This is not interchangeable with celery salt, which will make your potato salad overly salty.
+• Celery seed – This is not interchangeable with celery salt, which will make your dish overly salty.
 If you cannot find celery seed, simply leave out.

 Let’s Make This Together!